Skip to content

 \[ \sum_{\mathbf{R}, i, j} \Phi_{i \alpha j \beta} (\mathbf{R}) \tau^{\gamma}_{\mathbf{R} i j} \tau^{\delta}_{\mathbf{R} i j} = \sum_{\mathbf{R}, i, j} \Phi_{ i \gamma j \delta} (\mathbf{R}) \tau^{\alpha}_{\mathbf{R} ij} \tau^{\beta}_{\mathbf{R} ij} \]

-It is often the case that the force constants obtained from the standard abinito calcuations often break acoustic sum rules which leads to non-zero frequencies for the acoustic modes at the \(\Gamma\) point.
+It is often the case that the force constants obtained from standard ab initio calculations break acoustic sum rules due to the finite size of the grid or basis set, which leads to non-zero frequencies for the acoustic modes at the \(\Gamma\) point.

-In order to enfore ASR, the first step is to explicitly write invariance conditions in form of matrix-vector product i.e \(A\Phi = 0\), where A is the contraint matrix and \(\Phi\) is the force constant vector which is obtain be deflated force-constraints matrix into a vector.
+In order to enforce ASR, the first step is to explicitly write the invariance conditions in the form of a matrix-vector product \(A\Phi = 0\), where \(A\) is the constraint matrix and \(\Phi\) is the vectorized force constant matrix.
+Here, \(N_A\) refers to the number of atoms in the unit cell.

 1. Translation Operator